julianlam/feps/fep/3b86/fep-3b86.md

 4. The remote server uses a standard WebFinger query to look up the user's Fediverse ID and searches for Activity Intents supported by the user's home server.
 	1. If none are found, the remote server MAY try to substitute fallback values for known server types.
 	2. If none are found (and no fallbacks substituted) the remote server SHOULD inform the user that their account is incompatible with the selected feature and halt the workflow.
-5. The remote server replaces values into the designated href template and forwards the user to the assigned page on their home server.
+5. The remote server replaces values into the designated URI Template and forwards the user to the assigned page on their home server.
 This initiates the Activity Intent workflow on their home server.
 6. When the user completes the workflow, the home server SHOULD use URL in the `on-success` parameter to redirect the user back to the correct page on the remote server.
 	1. Similarly, if the user cancels the workflow, the home server SHOULD use the URL in the `on-cancel` parameter to redirect the user back to the correct page on the remote server.